 Alzheimer’s dementia is, unfortunately, a very debilitating disease associated with declining memory that starts a good 10 to 15 years before a diagnosis is established.
 Once diagnosed, the decline varies, with some rapidly progressing while others take a longer course.
 Not only does it take a toll on the patient, but also on caregivers, both emotionally, and financially.

-Early to mild Alzheimer’s and those with a family history, for prevention, can be treated more effectively, than someone who has already declined considerably.
+Improvement and treatments work best in early to mild Alzheimer’s and those with a family history, for prevention, can be treated than someone who has already declined considerably.

 References: Review J Alzheimer’s Disease.
 2020;78(2):853-854. doi: 10.3233/JAD-201157.